 — Rick Tonet, Pittsburgh, PA

-I think it’s recession-proof.
+I think it’s recession-resistant.
 Everybody needs haircuts.
 We offer family hair care at a mid-range price point.
 We are not going after the high-income folks, but I have stylists I’d put up against anybody — stylists who are very skilled and talented, as well as some who are young and whom we are developing.
 We offer a great value at a reasonable price.
-When you can get an adult haircut and shampoo for $14.95, that’s a pretty good thing in this market.

 — Jerry Dalzell, Scottsdale, AZ